 In addition to the common notifiable events, SpB recipients must notify Services Australia within the 14-day notification period, if any of the following events occur, or are likely to occur:

 - the recipient or their partner

-- start to receive income, or change the level of income, or
+- start to receive income, or their level of income changes

-- buy or sell shares or managed investments, or
+- buy or sell shares or managed investments

-- have combined assets of more than the amount specified, or
+- have combined assets of more than the amount specified

-- apply for or vary enrolment at an educational institution, or
+- apply for or vary enrolment at an educational institution

 - receives an overseas pension, or